New Yam Festivals in Nigeria

-To fully understand the New Yam Festival we must first understand the reason why the festival is celebrated in almost every state, town and city in Nigeria.

 History

-Historically, Yam is considered one of the major or the most important crops in Nigeria as it is grown in mostly all the states, and whoever in a community has a barn of Yam, is listed among the wealthy sets of people in the community.
-Yam is counted to be more than just food.
-It is very well respected in Nigeria and is one of the major foods accepted as bride price when a man is seeking for a woman's hand in marriage.
-The festival is mostly celebrated among the Igbo people due to different spiritual ideologies surrounding Yams, as told by ancestors through stories passed on until the current day.
+Historically, yam was a major crop or the most important crops in Nigeria as it is grown in mostly all the states, and is considered a marker of wealth.
+Yam is one of the major foods accepted as bride price when a man is seeking for a woman's hand in marriage.
 Yams are annual crops, although they are sometimes regarded as perennial crops due to their life cycle.
-Therefore, New Yam Festival is celebrated annually, after new yams are harvested The festival holds yearly to celebrate the beginning and end of a new season.
-Also, it is said to be a taboo to eat the new Yam before the celebration as it is a means of pleasing and appealing to the gods and spirit of harvest and god of the Earth and thanking them for a bountiful harvest.
+Therefore, New Yam Festival is celebrated annually, after new yams are harvested.
+It is said to be a taboo to eat the new Yam before the celebration as it is a means of pleasing and appealing to the gods and spirit of harvest and god of the Earth and thanking them for a bountiful harvest.
 By so doing, the gods will be happy and will bring a better harvest in the new season.